2KAbhishek/adventure-tui/README.md

 ### Adding Objects

+Objects data file contains info about all the objects in the game and their initial location.

-Structure of an Objects data file
+#### Structure of Objects

 ```
 KEYS # Object Name